Dohvahl/Mytronome/README.md

 Suites live in each package's `test/` directory and cover the framework-agnostic core (the metronome engine, the preset domain, and the beat-relative subdivision logic).

-## Status & roadmap

-Milestones complete: metronome engine, local presets, REST API + MySQL (Dockerized), optional accounts (ASP.NET Identity), and Google Drive cloud storage. **The app is fully usable with no account** — an account is only needed for the "Server" storage option.

-Next: additional front-ends (Tauri desktop first, then mobile via React Native) reusing `metronome-engine` + the `PresetStore` interface, plus production deployment (HTTPS).

 ## License

 MIT — see [LICENSE](LICENSE).